s4ndm4ndev/petheartweb/FINAL_INTEGRATION_REVIEW.md

 The site provides a smooth, intuitive user experience with clear navigation paths from homepage to all essential information.
 Users can easily find services, learn about the veterinarian, and contact the clinic.

 ### Brand Consistency
-Pet Heart branding is consistently implemented across all pages, with proper logo usage, color scheme adherence, and messaging alignment.
+Pet Heart Animal Clinic branding is consistently implemented across all pages, with proper logo usage, color scheme adherence, and messaging alignment.
 The heart and paw symbolism effectively reinforces the caring nature of the clinic.

 ### Technical Implementation
 The site is technically sound with proper SEO optimization, accessibility features, and performance optimizations.
 The Hugo build process works correctly and generates optimized static files.